CymatiCorp/CyKit/Hardware-Readme.md

    was green across the board.
 Still have some quandary's of what impact the<br>
    locations of the reference sensors are playing, and whether the proximity is<br>
    an issue.<br><br>
-   note, if you do decide to take your unit apart, heres some advice that will help you<br>
-   out in the long run.

 Modifying your Headset
 ======================
+if you do decide to modify your unitt, please follow these instructions.<br>
+it will save you a lot of grief.

    1. Take pictures of wiring asap.
    2. carefully saw the plastic, do not pry.